TedHusted/awake/awake.md/awake.md

 “OASA is constantly balancing innovation with oversight,” Joanna does say.
 “We want to foster breakthroughs, but we also need to ensure technology doesn’t outpace our ability to manage it responsibly.

 “My focus is inter-agency, cross-domain analysis with topics such as healthcare efficacy, environmental monitoring, and investigating UAP sightings.
 We use Cognitive AI to improve problem solving, decision making, and communication.”
-Joanne started to feel like a brochure.
+Joanne feels like a brochure.

 “We do have a number of UAP true believers in the Pulse community,” offered Ravi.